 Spatially-resolved expression of triple negative breast cancer tumor biopsies

 To show the utility of some of the functions in spatialGE, we use the spatial transcriptomics data set generated with the platform Visium by Bassiouni et al. (2023).
 This data set includes triple negative breast cancer biopsies from 22 patients, with two tissue slices per patient.
 The Visium platform allows gene expression quantitation in approximately 5000 capture areas (i.e., “spots”) separated each other by 100μM.
-The spots are 55μM in diameter, which corresponds to 1-10 cells according to the manufacturer.
+The spots are 55μM in diameter, which corresponds to 1-10 cells approximately according to the manufacturer.

 Data for all the tissue slices are available at the Gene Expression Omnibus (GEO).
 For the purpose of this tutorial, we will use eight samples from four patients.
-The GEO repositories can be accessed using the following links:

 Creating an STList (Spatial Transcriptomics List)

 Additionally, we will input meta data associated with each sample.
 The meta data is provided in the form of a comma-delimited file.
 We have extracted some of the clinical meta data for the eight samples from the original publication and saved it as part of the spatialGE package.
-The user is encouraged to look at the structure of this file by downloading it from the GitHub repository.
+The user is encouraged to look at the structure of this file by downloading it from the spatialGE_Data GitHub repository.
 The most important aspect when constructing this file is that the sample names are in the first column, and they match the names of the folders containing the data:

 The meta data can be accessed directly from the spatialGE package installed in the computer like so: